Stephen Mack Jr.: Bird's Grove 1829–1835

-They went up the river into present day Winnebago County and built a cabin in a Winnebago village at the present site of Hononegah Forest Preserve.
-Mack's sojourn there was peaceful until the outbreak of the Black Hawk War when a party of Black Hawk's braves raided his cabin searching for his supply of gunpowder (which Mack succeeded to hide).
+They went up the river into present-day Winnebago County and built a cabin in a Winnebago village at the present site of Hononegah Forest Preserve.
+Mack's sojourn there was peaceful until the outbreak of the Black Hawk War, when a party of Black Hawk's braves raided his cabin, searching for his supply of gunpowder (which Mack had succeeded in hiding).
 On May 9, 1832, Mack was run out of his cabin, and he and Hononegah fled to Chicago.
 Edson Carr relates a romance in which Mack met Black Hawk, and after the villagers advised Mack that they could not protect him, Mack took refuge on Webber's Island, and Hononegah provided him with food and fresh water daily until the threat was passed.
 Carr seems not to have believed the story, and modern research has also cast doubt on it.

-On May 24, 1832 Mack enlisted in Captain John S.C.
+On May 24, 1832, Mack enlisted in Captain John S.C.
 Hogan's company of militia with the rank of 1st Sergeant.
-Mack's company was too small to be an effectual military organization, and the only noteworthy event was when the company discovered the aftermath of the Indian Creek Massacre (which occurred May 20) at the Davis home some twelve miles north of Ottawa where fifteen whites were slain.
-By about the second week of June, army regulars from Michigan began arriving in Illinois to continue the war, and by mid-June Mack's company of militia was dissolved.
+Mack's company was too small to be an effective military organization.
+The only noteworthy event was when the company discovered the aftermath of the Indian Creek Massacre (which occurred May 20) at the Davis home, some twelve miles north of Ottawa, where fifteen whites were slain.
+By about the second week of June, army regulars from Michigan began arriving in Illinois to continue the war, and by mid-June, Mack's company of militia was dissolved.

-By a treaty signed in Chicago by the Pottawatomie's on September 28, 1833, Mack received $600.00 on behalf of his three daughters (supporting the belief that Hononegah was part Pottawatomie).
-After the war Mack returned to his cabin to resume his trading operations.
+By a treaty signed in Chicago by the Pottawatomies on September 28, 1833, Mack received $600.00 on behalf of his three daughters (supporting the belief that Hononegah was part Pottawatomie).
+After the war, Mack returned to his cabin to resume his trading operations.